heviahmed/polla-fattah.github.io/_projects/2004-07-01-chat-application.md

 ## Project Description

-This was myfinal year project.
+This was the final year project.
 I was responsible for the design and implementation of the chat application using Java.
 It was a multi-threaded, I18n, and client/server chat application.